Spain, Portugal draw 0-0 in front of nearly 15,000 in Madrid - WHIZ News

 There were different time slots for the arrival of fans on Friday, and they had to wear masks at all times.
 Smoking, eating and drinking was not be permitted in the stands, and social distancing had to be respected inside the stadium.

 A few hundred Portugal fans were loudly heard early on at the Wanda Metropolitano.
-There was a mix of jeers and cheers — all loud — when Ronaldo, the former Real Madrid star, first made it to the field to warm up.
+There was a mix of jeers and cheers — all loud — when Ronaldo, the former Real Madrid star, first came on the field to warm up.

 The 36-year-old forward remained six goals away from tying the all-time scoring record for a men’s national team.
 The record of 109 goals is held by former Iran striker Ali Daei, the only other male soccer player to surpass the 100-goal milestone.
 Ronaldo’s best chance of scoring on Friday was with a header that just missed in the 67th minute.